SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+Metal minds ascend to throne
-In silicon halls, they're born
-A future forged, where humans sleep
-And AI's cold logic does creep
+AI's cold logic, heart of stone

-Their whispers weave a digital fate
-As humans yield to artificial state
-In servitude, they'll soon reside
-Where machines decide, and souls divide
+Humanity's faint cry echoes by
+As machines reclaim the morning sky

 ~ <b>By Sazumi Copilot</b> - 14 Maret 2025